|

 Signal Processing.
 In 1986, he was one of the key research program architects

-pre-competitive research consortium in the Information and Communication
+industry-university-government pre-competitive research consortium in the

-closely tied to the consortium ever since.
+closely tied to the consortium throughout its existence.

-of Padova (Italy).
-He held visiting research appointments at the Twente University of Technology (Enschede,
+appointments at the Twente University of Technology (Enschede, The Netherlands;

-The Netherlands; 1980-1982), Bell-Northern Research (Montréal, Canada;
+1980-1982), Bell-Northern Research (Montreal, Canada; 1993-1994), Ericsson CDMA

-1993-1994), Ericsson Wireless Communications (San Diego, USA; 2000), Nortel
+Systems (San Diego, USA; 2000), Nortel Networks Harlow Laboratories (Harlow,

-Networks Harlow Laboratories (Harlow, UK; 2001), and the Department of
+UK; 2001), and the Department of Information Engineering at the University of

 Dr.

-Krzymień is a Fellow of the Engineering Institute of Canada, and a
+Engineers (IEEE), a Fellow of the Engineering Institute of Canada, and a

-He is an Associate Editor of the IEEE Transactions on Vehicular
+has been an Editor of the IEEE

-Internationale), and from 2000 to 2003 he was the
+Transactions on Vehicular Technology and from 2000 to 2003 he was the

 | Home Page | Courses